About The Coach

 The Coach itself is in an historic setting, situated on the Roman Road Icknield Street, being the first stop from Birmingham to London on the ancient stagecoach route.
 The building that is now the Weatheroak Hill Brewery was originally the stabling for horses while their passengers enjoyed the hospitality of the Inn.

-Whether it's good quality food, an afternoon in our popular beer garden or one of our 10 real ales and a cheese cob that takes your fancy, you're sure to find something you like at the Coach & Horses.
+If it's an afternoon in our popular beer garden or one of our 10 real ales and a cheese cob that takes your fancy, you're sure to find something you like at the Coach & Horses.